BabyKangaroo117/Frugl-APP/User_Manual.md

 	- Account page will display placeholder data for the user's name, email, address
 	- Users will have the option to set a search radius from the User Account page
 	- NOTE: ** Access the app using the "SIGN UP" button from the landing page and fill in the form to view your details in the Account page

+## Common Issues
+### Gradle
+please ensure that you have performed a gradle sync.
+Gradle is the build system used to manage dependencies within android studio and will automatically fetch libraries for your project as needed.
+Sometimes performing a "sync" operation may resolve issues related to having missing dependencies.

+Please refer to this guide from JetBrains on syncing your gradle: https://www.jetbrains.com/guide/java/tutorials/working-with-gradle/syncing-and-reloading/